not-prod/Social.ly/README.md

 2. Get your credentials from the dashboard
 3. Add them to your backend `.env` file

-### Email Configuration
+### Email Configuration (SMTP)
-1. For Gmail, enable 2-factor authentication
+1. For Gmail, enable 2-factor authentication in your Google Account
-2. Generate an App Password from Google Account settings
+2. Generate an App Password from Google Account Security settings
-3. Use the App Password in the `EMAIL_PASS` variable
+3. Use the following configuration:
+   - `SMTP_HOST`: smtp.gmail.com
+   - `SMTP_PORT`: 465
+   - `SMTP_SERVICE`: gmail
+   - `SMTP_USER`: Your Gmail address
+   - `SMTP_PASS`: Your generated App Password (not your regular password)

 ## 📜 Available Scripts